 - It is considered to be very unlikely that further gains in long-term survival rates will be possible by just using more intense conventional chemotherapy.

-- CML (see also separate Chronic Myeloid Leukaemia article):
+- CML (see also the separate Chronic Myeloid Leukaemia article):

 - CML is treated very successfully with imatinib anti-tyrosine kinase therapy in adults and this is being evaluated in children.